CreateaFreeWebsite

 Before You Start

-We went a step beyond the call and made the tutorial Responsive.
+💦 We went a step beyond the call and made the tutorial Liquid and Responsive.

-If you're working on a nice big desk top or lap top you can set the tutorial up just like it shows on the tutorial page.
+If you're working on a nice big desk top or lap top you can set the tutorial up just like it shows on the first page of the tutorial.

 HTML5 Code